Hold Me, Grill Me, Eat Me, Thrill Me

 3. Purchase a pair of tongs

-Tongs are what you need to for turning food over, stabbing with a fork or knife will cause essentuial flavour juices to be lost, and will likely cause you to have more to clean after.
+Tongs are what you need to for turning food over, stabbing with a fork or knife will cause essential flavour juices to be lost, and will likely cause you to have more to clean after.
+We recommended this Premium Tool Set.

 4. Become an expert at lighting the coals